Code-Institute-Submissions/sammanomar-project2/README.md

 # 17. Features Left to Implement

-I am excited to apply some creative JavaScript features as soon as I start learning JS
+I am excited to learn and apply more and more creative and advance JavaScript features in the future

 # 18. Technologies used

 HTML
 CSS
+JavaScript
 Testing

 # 19. Testing